 "People always start clapping then, but I'm about to do a solo and I can't keep time. *beat* So shut the fuck up."

 - He also has some fun with the failure being the audience participating in one of the versions of "Dark Side":

-- Jimmy Urine of Mindless Self Indulgence has done on at least one occasion a variation of this.
-He goes: "Repeat after me: I am unique!" (audience repeats) "I'm an individual!" (audience repeats) "I can think for myself!" (audience repeats) "Therefore I will not repeat what other people tell me to repeat, even if that person is holding a microphone!" (audience is reduced to a hail of slurs as Jimmy stands center stage, waving his arms like he's conducting an orchestra.)
+- Jimmy Urine of Mindless Self Indulgence has done on at least one occasion a variation of the aforementioned Steve Martin joke.
+He goes: "Repeat after me: I am unique!"
+(Audience repeats) "I'm an individual!"
+(Audience repeats) "I can think for myself!"
+(Audience repeats) "Therefore I will not repeat what other people tell me to repeat, even if that person is holding a microphone!"
+(Audience is reduced to a hail of slurs as Jimmy stands center stage, waving his arms like he's conducting an orchestra.)

 - An inversion in Mounted Animal Nature Trail by The Arrogant Worms.
 The animals are all dead, and should not make any noise, so the appropriate response to the audience participation prompts is not to respond, but everyone faithfully makes the noise the stuffed animals' living counterparts would.
 Intentional, because this is what drives the humor in the song.

 - Jacoby Shaddix of Papa Roach is infamous for his inability to scream live the way he can in studio.
 So your average Papa Roach show is made of him randomly holding the mic at the audience at unexpected intervals, hoping for them to fill in the blanks.
 During their performance at Ozzfest 2001, Shaddix shouts "Thanks for singing along with me!" during "Bloodbrothers".